ibm-cloud-docs/watson-assistant/autocorrection.md

 # Autocorrecting user input
 {: #autocorrection}

 *Autocorrection* fixes misspellings that users make in their requests.
-The corrected words are used to match to an action.
+The corrected words are used to match to an action or an intent.

 Autocorrection corrects user input in the following way: